Research

 Core Insight

 An AI agent observes: “user vibe coding with Claude for 8 hours straight, exhausted and losing focus, needs a break.”
-This single observation contains multiple dimensions — an activity, an energy state, a mood, an intent, a temporal context, a domain, and an urgency level.
+This single observation contains multiple dimensions — a focus, an issue, a mood, an intent, a motivation, a commitment, and a perspective.
 A fitness agent receiving this should absorb exhausted and needs a break while ignoring coding with AI.
 A music agent should absorb losing focus to adjust the playlist.
 Raw text gives them one cosine score that conflates everything.
 A Cognitive Memory Block decomposes the observation into 7 typed semantic fields — each independently comparable, each independently evaluable for cross-domain relevance.

 What is a CMB